Here is a link to last week’s series, uʍop-ǝpᴉsd∩

 Now, there is another story in chapter two.
 It also has an upside-down feature.
 I’ll give you a few details, but why not do a self-guided study on this story.
 Look at the passage more intentionally than you ever have before.

 Jesus was perfect and Holy.
 But He has wrath for sin.
 People who only know about Jesus don’t get this.
-They think Jesus was just a tender, loving person.
+They think Jesus was just a good man and a loving person.
 They don’t understand that His judgement of sin is perfectly just.

-Then, the second upside down feature in this passage is the actions of the religious leaders.
+So, the second upside down feature in this passage features the actions of the religious leaders.
 They should have been overseeing the Temple and teaching the Truth they were entrusted with.

 Instead, they turned it into financial leverage.
 They capitalized on demoralizing religious rules and devalued God’s people.

-They committed these sins having full access to the scripture that was available at the time.
+They committed these sins even though they had full access to the scripture that was available at the time.
 They knew.
 They simply rejected the truth.
+John 2:13-16

 One more thing that is upside down, but in a good way.
 Jesus often makes statements that reinforce the belief in the disciples.
 Look at the passage below that came to their hearts.